JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 2. Add finely diced onions and red peppers and continue sauteeing for 5 minutes.
 3. Move everything from the pan to a big bowl and mix with diced pineapple and blue cheese.
 4. Mix whipping cream with eggs and add everything into the bowl.
-5. Once the crust has been cooked for 10 minutes, add the filling into the crust and cook for another 20 minutes or until golden brown at 200°C.
+5. Once the crust has been cooked for 10 minutes, add the filling into the crust and cook for another 20 minutes or until golden brown at 185°C (Tammetõru 200°C).

 ## Bolognese